About St. Matthew's -Frequently Asked Questions (FAQ)

 5) Is it a religious-based curriculum?

-St. Matthew's Cooperative Preschool is located on the grounds of the St. Matthew The Apostle Episcopal Church, but is independently operated and welcomes families from every religion.
-The preschool introduces religious concepts through daily prayer, child-oriented Bible stories once a month and weekly guitar playing and singing with Father Jamie Jones.
+St. Matthew's Cooperative Preschool is located on the grounds of the St. Matthew The Apostle Episcopal Church, but is independently operated and welcomes and encourages families from every religion.
+The preschool introduces some religious concepts through simple daily prayer and child-oriented Bible stories.

 6) Is after care provided?